mikael-johnsson/what-are-we-eating/README.md

 ![Screenshot of the sites header](assets/images/readme-images/header.png)

-**The Landing page** gives the visitor a short summary of what the page does and a navigation bar to easily get to the most important content.
+**The Landing page** gives the visitor a short summary of what the page intend to do.

 ![Screenshot of the sites landing page](assets/images/readme-images/landing-page.png)

-**The Inspo page** gives the visitor inspiring pictures with the names of the dishes, categorized under cuisine.
+**The Inspiration page** gives the visitor inspiring pictures of delicious food with the names of the dishes, categorized under cuisine.

 ![Screenshot of the sites inspiration page](assets/images/readme-images/inspo-page.png)